ArturSkrzeta/From-Hadoop-to-PyDoop-for-Big-Data/README.md

 1. Download it form hadoop.apache.org.
 2. Unizp to folder on C driver.
 3. Rename directory to hadoop.
-4. Create dictionary in hadoop.
+4. Create dictionary in hadoop:
 ```
 .\data\datanode
 .\data\namenode